Service standards and performance

 Latest service performance update

-Our commitment is that we will meet the timeframes outlined in our service standards at least 90% of the time from March 2025.
+Our public commitment is that we will meet the timeframes outlined in our service standards at least 90% of the time from March 2025.

-February 2025 performance
+March 2025 performance

 The table shows the service performance outcomes of the work we did in the past month to process and respond to planning and development applications.